Paula Roxana Vargas, Psy.D

-Paula Roxana Vargas is truly something else, a force of nature.
-When she sets her mind to accomplish something, giving up is not an option.
-She will see it through, done well, done right.
-Her life changed dramatically in 2010 when she began caring for her mother, Roxana, first diagnosed with Cognitive Impairment, followed by Parkinson’s two years later, at the age of 65.
-Paula and her mother were determined to understand this disease and to ensure that Roxana continued to live a full life.
-Roxana died at home January 12, 2020 at 2 p.m. of Parkinson’s Disease, surrounded by her family.
+Dr. Paula Roxana Vargas is truly something else, a force of nature.
+When she sets her mind to accomplishing something, giving up is not an option.
+She will see it through, done well and done right.
+Dr. Vargas' life changed drastically in 2010 when she began caring for her mother, Roxana, first diagnosed with Cognitive Impairment, followed by Parkinson’s two years later, at the age of 65.
+Dr. Vargas and her mother were determined to understand this disease and to ensure that Roxana continued to live a full quality of life.
+Roxana died at home on January 12, 2020, at 2 p.m. of Parkinson’s Disease, surrounded by her family.

-After acquiring an MBA with an emphasis in Marketing and Communications, Paula’s first career was working in the building industry, focused on marketing and lobbying.
+After acquiring an MBA, Dr. Vargas's first career was working in the building industry, focused on marketing, business development, and lobbying.
 She has extensive experience building strong market brands with new and existing clientele.
-She has worked closely with city officials, Chambers of Commerce, trade associations and the Building Industry Association, lobbying on their behalf in Sacramento.
+She has worked closely with city officials, Chambers of Commerce, trade associations, and the Building Industry Association, lobbying on their behalf in Sacramento.

-When faced with her mother’s illness, Paula wanted to learn all she could about PD and other degenerative diseases.
-She pursued a Master’s in Psychology and began working as a mental health clinician.
-Paula was able to guide and educate numerous families dealing with mental illness and degenerative diseases and to discover more ways to help her mother and her family cope with this diagnosis.
+When faced with her mother’s illness, Dr. Vargas wanted to learn all she could about PD and other degenerative diseases.
+She then pursued another Master’s degree; however this time a Masters in Psychology.
+She then began her clinical hours in various hospitals and clinics.
+Dr. Vargas was able to guide and educate numerous families dealing with mental illness and degenerative diseases and to discover more ways to help her mother and her family members to cope with this diagnosis.

-That was still not enough; Paula pursued and studied a post-graduate level Neuroscience.
-Seeking still more knowledge, still more answers, she is now completing a post-doctorate in Psychology, with a dissertation, focusing on Parkinson’s treatments and interventions.
+That was still not enough; Dr. Vargas then pursued and studied a post-graduate level Neuroscience.
+Seeking still more knowledge, still more answers, she pursued her doctorate in Psychology, with a dissertation, focusing on Parkinson’s treatments and interventions.

-It was through these extensive efforts to help her mother that Paula became painfully aware, both personally and professionally, that most families faced with a diagnosis of Parkinson’s have neither the knowledge, time, nor resources to help their loved ones with the devastating progression of this disease.
-Paula intends to change that.
-Once again, she is learning more, seeking more answers.
-Based on her experience with her mother, and the daily challenges they faced together in finding treatments, interventions, therapies, and care, Paula is now committing her life to advocating for others living with Parkinson’s – both patients and their caregivers.
-By creating PARK4U™ Paula is fully dedicated to helping each person find compassionate care and support on their Parkinson’s journey.
+It was through these extensive efforts to help her mother that Dr. Vargas became painfully aware, both personally and professionally, that most families faced with a diagnosis of Parkinson’s have neither the knowledge, time, nor resources to help their loved ones with the devastating progression of this disease.
+Dr. Vargas intends to change that.
+Once again, she is learning more, and seeking more answers.
+Based on her experience with her mother, and the daily challenges they faced together in finding treatments, interventions, therapies, and care, Dr. Vargas is now committing her life to advocate for others living with Parkinson’s – both patients and their caregivers.
+By creating PARK4U™ Dr. Paula is fully dedicated to helping each person find compassionate care and support on their Parkinson’s journey.

 Chief Executive Officer